In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 [root@Chandan tmp]#

-Tips: above you can see HTTP response code is 200 means there is no issue in connectivity.
+Tip: above you can see HTTP response code is 200 means there is no issue in connectivity.

-Verify if the server can connect to backend service with the particular port number
+Verify if the server can connect to backend service with the particular port number.

-If you are connecting to some other application like web service and need to verify if you can reach them, then you can use telnet command.
+If you are connecting to some other application like a web service and need to verify if you can reach them, then you can use the telnet command.
 This is very useful for a connectivity test.

 In the below example, I have checked if geekflare.com on 443 port can be reached or not.